cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

 As with keys, FDs are constraints that we impose on the data.
 Another way of thinking about a functional dependency is, if you had a relation such that the relation contains only the attributes that are in *X* or *Y*, then *X* would be a superkey for that relation.
 That is, *X* uniquely determines everything in the union of *X* and *Y*.
 (We can now provide another defintiion of superkey as a subset of attributes of a relation that functionally determines the set of all attributes of the relation.)

 Another way of thinking about FDs is, if *X* functionally determines *Y*, then if we know the values in *X*, we know or can determine the values in *Y*, because *Y* just contains single-valued facts about *X*.
-In our **books** relation, the set {**author**, **title**} functionally determines the set {**year**}, because if we know the author and title of the book, then we should be able to find out what the publication year is; and whatever sources we consult to find the year should all give us the same answer.
+In our **library** relation, the set {**author**, **title**} functionally determines the set {**year**}, because if we know the author and title of the book, then we should be able to find out what the publication year is; and whatever sources we consult to find the year should all give us the same answer.
 The dependency is "functional" in this sense; there exists some *function* between the domain of (author, title) pairs and the domain of publication years that yields the correct answer for every valid input.
 The function in this case is simply a mapping between domains, not something we can analytically derive.

-Here are some more FDs for the **books** relation:
+Here are some more FDs for the **library** relation:

 .. math::

     \begin{eqnarray*}
     \text{\{author, title\}} & \rightarrow & \text{\{genre\}} \\
     \text{\{author\}} & \rightarrow & \text{\{author_birth, author_death\}} \\
+    \text{\{genre\}} & \rightarrow & \text{\{section\}} \\
     \text{\{author, title\}} & \rightarrow & \text{\{title, year\}} \\
     \text{\{title, genre\}} & \rightarrow & \text{\{title\}} \\
     \end{eqnarray*}

 The first FD tells us that each book is categorized into exactly one genre in our database.
 The second tells us that an author's dates of birth and death should be the same every time the author appears in the database.
+The third tells us that the location in the library in which a book is shelved depends on the genre of the book.
 The last two FDs are different from the previous ones; in these, there is an overlap between the set on the left-hand side and the set on the right-hand side.
 We will give special names to these in a moment.
-For now, the third FD tells us that, if we know the author and title of a book, then we know the title and the publication year.
+For now, the fourth FD tells us that, if we know the author and title of a book, then we know the title and the publication year.
 The final FD simply tells us that any two tuples having the same title and genre, have the same title!

 Types of functional dependency
 ------------------------------